Best RV Air Compressor: Keep Your RV Tires Inflated

 - Don’t go beyond the manufacturer’s recommended maximum inflation pressure.
 Overinflation compromises traction, which might lead to a tire burst.
 Even if the tires don’t burst, their lifespan may be shortened.

 Q: How does an RV air compressor work?

 A: An air compressor has a tank filled with air.
 This air is passed from the tank to your RV’s tires through an air hose.
 When the tank is connected to a power source, it automatically fills with air.
 You can use the stored air the next time you need to inflate your RV’s tires.

 Q: How long does an RV air compressor last?

 A: The longevity of RV air compressors depends on their usage and storage.
 Regularly cleaning the air intake and draining the receiver tank keeps a compressor dry and reduces the possibility of rust.
 A well-maintained compressor can last many years.

 Q: Does the tank size limit the usage of an RV air compressor?

 A: The tank stores the air needed to inflate an RV’s tires.
 While a bigger tank holds more air than a smaller tank, it may not be very easy to store.
 A small tank can be stored in a small compartment in an RV.

-However, the Viair 88p Portable Air Compressor is a great fit if you are traveling in a smaller RV and would like an affordable and lightweight air compressor.
+The Viair 88p Portable Air Compressor stands at the top of our review because, with a 120 PSI rating, it can effortlessly inflate tires of up to 33 inches.
+It’s also easy to carry around and is decently priced.
+The Tirewell 12V Tire Inflator is a great fit if you are traveling in a smaller RV and would like an affordable and lightweight air compressor.